 - Cream butter and brown sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in molasses.
 In another bowl, whisk baking soda, cinnamon, nutmeg, cloves and remaining flour; add to creamed mixture alternately with coffee.
 Stir into currant mixture and mix well.

 - Transfer to prepared pans.
-Bake until a toothpick inserted near the center comes out clean, 1-1/4 to 1-1/2 hours.
+Bake until a toothpick inserted in the center comes out clean, 1-1/4 to 1-1/2 hours.
 Cool in pans 10 minutes before removing to wire racks to cool completely.
 Wrap tightly and store in the refrigerator for at least 2 days to blend flavors.
 Slice and bring to room temperature before serving.
 Refrigerate leftovers.
 Yield: 3 loaves (16 slices each).

 Originally published as Grandma's Molasses Fruitcake in Taste of Home Christmas Annual Annual 2017, p86